With the Standard plan, you may purchase this as an add-on on top of your existing features. This comes at an extra cost.

 - Google Apps

-Contact us to initiate the setup process for SSO on your Workable account.
+Contact your Account Manager, success specialist, or customer support to initiate the setup process for SSO on your Workable account.

 See the following documentation for setup steps in a few of the SSO tools that Workable integrates with:

-When SSO is enabled, account users will only be able to sign in via your SSO provider.
-Learn more about the sign in process here.
+When SSO is enabled, all account users will only be able to sign in via your SSO provider.
+Learn more about the sign-in process here.

 Make sure you share this URL with coworkers so that they can access Workable.